Skip to content

 What it actually found

 Two things, both real.
 First: yes, inside those chambers, common foliage plants removed measurable amounts of all three chemicals.
-Second, and more interesting: a large share of the removal was attributable to the root zone and its soil microorganisms, not the leaves alone — which is why Wolverton’s later work leaned toward plant-and-activated-carbon biofilters rather than pots on a shelf.
-That second finding is the genuinely useful part of the paper, and it’s almost always the part that gets lost.
+Second, and more interesting: a large share of the removal was attributable to the root zone and its soil microorganisms, not the leaves alone.
+That second finding is the genuinely useful part of the paper, and it’s almost always the part that gets lost — because it implies that a plant in a container of biologically active soil might do some work, while a leaf in a vase will not.
+Most “air-purifying plant” lists never mention soil at all.

 Why it’s constantly misread